Dannikiskov/uav_surveillance/README.md

 * your own personal google API key in order for google maps to function inside the emulation

 Find your latitude and longitude and use that value in the commands  `export PX4_HOME_LAT` and `export PX4_HOME_LAT` like above.
-If these requirements are met follow steps A and B in Simulated front end and replace step C with opening the app on the emulated android phone, place markers and press 'Done'.
+If these requirements are met follow steps A and B in Simulated front end and replace step C with opening the app on the emulated android phone, place markers and press 'Done'.\
+Supports QGroundControl.
+You should in there be able to see velocity, altitude, and vital signs like battery percentage and more.\